Chicago Market Overview

-Located in northeastern Illinois on the southwestern shores of Lake Michigan, Chicago is the third-most populous city in the United States and the fifth-most populous city in North America.
-Although the city has been called by many nicknames, it is most widely known as the Windy City.
+Located in northeastern Illinois on the shores of Lake Michigan, Chicago is the third-most populous city in the United States and the fifth-most populous city in North America.
+Although the city has many nicknames, it is most widely known as the Windy City.

 Today, the Windy City is recognized as the fourth-most important business center in the world (according to the MasterCard Worldwide Centers of Commerce Index).

 Why Invest Here?

 Chicago real estate has recently been rated as one of the most undervalued markets in the world.
 While over the years Chicago has lost a small portion of its population, there are certainly opportunities if you know where to look.
 The city's world-class skyline is cluttered with over 60 cranes atop new skyscrapers being erected.
 Chicago is in the midst of a building boom, creating an incredible amount of commerce and positively affecting the real estate market.
 There has never been a better time to purchase real estate in the Windy City than right now!